NickJAFriend/FT-Web-Task/README.md

 This came from the infamous underscore.js - an invaluable library to develop and manipulate data, long before ECMA6.\\
 See this [Link to Underscore.JS](https://underscorejs.org/) - their libraries are very useful and provide efficient and fast acting resources.

+### If we can monitor performance, we can truly understand why we are computing...\